docbook/xslt20-stylesheets/README.md

-Welcome to the DocBook XSLT 2.0 stylesheets.
+# DocBook XSLT 2.0 Stylesheets

+These are the XSLT 2.0 stylesheets for DocBook.
 These stylesheets represent a different line of development from the XSLT 1.0 stylesheets maintained at

 http://sourceforge.net/projects/docbook/